Events and Festivals in Sri Lanka

 Easter Festival: Is a festival celebrated by the Catholic community mainly living in the Negombo and Kandana areas in Sri Lanka.
 This day celebrates the resurrection of Jesus Christ from the dead.

 Vesak Poya (Full Moon Poya Day): Commemorates the birth, enlightenment and death of the Lord Buddha.
-During this time lots of religious activities are organized all around Sri Lanka and the streets are decorated with beautiful lanterns and pandals. (papier-macher structure with colored lights).
+During this time lots of religious activities are organized all around Sri Lanka and the streets are decorated with beautiful lanterns and pandals. (paper-macher structure with colored lights).

 Check our blog article about Vesak festival

 Poson Poya (Full Moon Poya Day): Commemorates the introduction of Buddhism to Sri Lanka by “Arahath Mahinda” who is the son of the great “King Ashoka”.
-During this time lots of religious activities are organized all around Sri Lanka and the streets are decorated with beautiful lanterns and pandals. (papier-macher structure with colored lights).
+During this time lots of religious activities are organized all around Sri Lanka and the streets are decorated with beautiful lanterns and pandals. (paper-macher structure with colored lights).

 Kataragama Festival: Elephants in bright colors, fire dancers, drummers etc. perform at the festival.
 Devotees who have made vows show their devotion to the Gods of the Temple by rolling on hot sand, walking on coals after fasting and bathing in the Menik Ganga River and some pierce their flesh and swing from sharp hooks.
 The festival ends the next day with the water-cutting ceremony to ask for rain.